 - 4. In the Add Scope dialog, type a name of the new scope. - 5.
 Define the first and the last address of the scope.

-If possible, define the scope larger than it would be defined for the real number of users within the subnet.
+$\overrightarrow{}$ If possible, define the scope larger than it would be defined for the real number of users within the subnet.

-- 6. Type a mask of the appropriate subnet. - 7.
-In table DHCP Options, click Add.
+6. Type a mask of the appropriate subnet.